phonophasm/phonophasm.github.io/_projects/periaudical-expelements.md

 ---
 layout: default
-title: "Periaudical Expelements — Elements, Frequencies & Early Worlds"
+title: "Periaudical Expelements — Elements & Binaural Frequencies"
 permalink: /projects/periaudical-expelements/
 ---

-# Periaudical Expelements — Elements, Frequencies & Early Worlds
+# Periaudical Expelements — Elements & Binaural Frequencies

-*A music and audiovisual project using chemical elements, frequency ideas, and early digital worlds as prompts for abstract composition.*
+*A music and audiovisual project using the periodic table as a daily structure and binaural frequency differences as a compositional guide.*

 ![Periaudical Expelements album artwork](/assets/images/periaudical-expelements.png)

-Periaudical Expelements (2022) continues the abstract direction established in *Spectrum*, introducing loose systems drawn from the **periodic table** and **binaural frequency concepts**.
-Each piece treats elements, numbers, and imagined reactions as creative prompts rather than scientific claims, allowing structure to emerge without constraining intuition.
+Periaudical Expelements (2022) builds on the abstract, instinct-driven process of *Spectrum*, introducing a simple system:
+**one track per day**, each titled after a **chemical element**, with the **element’s atomic number used as the binaural beat difference** between left and right audio channels.
 {: .tldr-highlight }

 ---